Please select a page for the Contact Slideout in Theme Options > Header Options

 Individuals, living or deceased, meeting the following eligibility requirements, will be considered for recognition:

-1. Graduate of the School of Education and Human Development at Texas A&M University (undergraduate or graduate), as well as graduates under the “old name” of college.
+1. Graduate of the School of Education and Human Development at Texas A&M University (undergraduate or graduate), as well as graduates under the “previous names” of the school who have made significant contributions to society, and whose accomplishments, affiliations, and careers have honored the legacy of excellence at the SEHD.

-2. Not a previous recipient of the Outstanding Alumni Award/Early Career
+2. Not a previous recipient of the Outstanding Alumni Award or Early Career Alumni Award for a second time.

-4. Individuals may be nominated for the Early Career Outstanding Alumni Award – a graduate that has earned his/her degree within the past three to ten years and meets the award criteria listed below.
+3. Individuals may be nominated for the Early Career Alumni Award – a graduate that has earned his/her degree within the past three to seven years and meets the award criteria listed below.
+Those that win the Early Career Alumni Award are eligible to receive the Outstanding Alumni Award once they have completed seven years post-graduation from the SEHD.

 Criteria